Finding the right figure

 Secondly, the more protection you buy – known as the policy’s ‘sum insured’ – the bigger the premium will be.

-So while you need to have enough, you definitely don’t want too much.
+People can often over or underestimate what they need, and while you should always have enough, you definitely don’t want too much.

 How to work out the amount of life insurance cover you need